wp-plugins/flyzoo/readme.txt

 ####Flyzoo Live Chat####

-* **Stop overloading your server!** [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience.

 * **Get started in 5 minutes:** Just instal the chat plugin, and we'll handle all the heavy lifting!

+* **Smooth chat experience** [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud-based, hosted solution built on the latest technologies to provide a smooth chat experience without overloading your server.

 * **Monitor and engage visitors in real time**: Know what your visitors are looking for and where they come from to provide the best **live support** ever and **increase sales**  **(PRO Plan)**